 Best for: Suburban growth, family-friendly living, Nashville commuters

 Suburban community north of Nashville maintaining small-town feel while offering big-city access.
-Population grew from small village to 8,530 residents since the 1990s.
+Population grew from small village to 8,530 residents since the 1990s with substantial suburban development.

 Best for: Festival culture, manufacturing workers